 - Less weight and space requirement makes these rigid flex circuits an ideal choice for medical applications such as pacemakers.

 That’s all for today.
 I hope you have enjoyed the article.
-I have tried my best to give you most relevant information related to rigid flex PCB.
-However, if still you feel skeptical or have any question you can ask me in the comment section below.
-I’d love to help you according to best of my expertise.
+I have tried my best to give you the most relevant information related to rigid flex PCB.
+However, if still you feel skeptical or have any questions, you can ask me in the comment section below.
+I’d love to help you according to the best of my expertise.
 Feel free to keep us updated with your valuable feedback and suggestions, they allow us to give you quality work that resonates with your needs and requirements.
 Thanks for reading the article.
 Stay Tuned!